Ostrołęka: Ostrołęka since 1989

 In 1989 the city entered a new era of capitalism, which has lasted until the present day.
 The same year Ostrołęka was granted provincial rights.
 The paper factory Cellulose downsized en masse after privatisation.
 The factory Future went bankrupt but small service establishments were opened for average people to invest their money.
 A new hospital was built in the new century.
 The economy also developed.
 Three new trade pavilions were built.
 "Cellulose" changed its name to "Intercell" (later purcharsed by Finnish company Stora Enso) and the cellular concrete factory was bought by the Ytong company.
 The centre of the city began to fulfill trade functions.

 In 1996, a second permanent bridge, "Most im.
 Antoniego Madalińskiego", was built.
 In 1999 the city became a district city.
 A new aquapark was opened in September 2010.
 A modernisation of the city stadium or even a completely new stadium is planned to be built in this decade, while two new modern training grounds for football are currently being built.

-A new power plant is currently being built and planned to open by 2015, generating 1,000 MW of power.
-Also, the existing power plant is planned to undergo modernisation in the next decade.
+A new power plant was originally planned to open by 2015 with a capacity of 1,000 MW; however, construction was halted in 2012.
+Following a change in government and the takeover of power by PiS, work resumed in 2018, but the project was suspended again in 2020 due to projected permanent unprofitability.

+Currently, the Central Anti-Corruption Bureau is conducting an ongoing investigation into the circumstances surrounding the termination of the project.
+Furthermore, the Supreme Audit Office has estimated the resulting financial losses to be approximately PLN 1.35 billion.

+In June 2026, PKP Intercity launched the city's first-ever direct, long-distance railway connection on the Olsztyn – Białystok route.
+The new service offering travel times of just 1 hour and 40 minutes to Olsztyn, and approximately 1 hour and 57 minutes to Białystok.
+Crucially, this route also marks the restoration of passenger rail connections to nearby Łomża for the first time since 1993, with a travel time of approximately 28 minutes.